 The DWMHA's PCC Committee consists of members of the Board of Directors.
 The Chief Operating Officer is the DWMHA liaison to the committee.
-Meeting notices are posted in public places and meetings are open to the public.
+Meeting notices are posted in public places and DWMHA website.
+Meetings are open to the public.

-The function of the PCC:
+Function of the PCC: